utap2/utap2/docs/rst/installation.rst

 For downloading SingularityCE refer to: https://sylabs.io/singularity/

-The “USER” (see optional_parameters.conf file below) must have full permissions to "HOST_MOUNT" folder (see required_parameters.conf file below) and to singularity commands.
+The user must have full permissions to singularity commands.
 If the application is run on cluster, the user is also required to have permissions to run cluster commands.

-UTAP can be installed either as an instance container or as a sandbox container.
-If the "USER" has "fakeroot" privileges and there is approximately 36 GB of available space in the server's temp directory (default location: /tmp but can be modified using SINGULARITY_TMP_DIR in the optional_parameters.conf file below) or in the "HOST_MOUNT" directory, and the corresponding directory is not mounted as a GPFS or NFS mount, then UTAP will be installed as an instance container.
-Otherwise, UTAP will be installed as a sandbox container.

-The "USER" should then do the following:
+The user should then do the following:

 Run UTAP